Pull Your Own Wagon

-Have no fear, Crisis Gertie to the rescue
+Have no fear, Crisis Gertie is here to rescue with a program for children

-When your wagon is heavy you can learn to
+When your wagon is heavy you can learn how to

-Crisis Gertie says: There are a lot of disaster going on in the world right now.
-Sometimes we see too much of it or hear too much about it and it makes us worry.
-We get all kinds of strange feelings and that can make us have nightmares and even make us wet our beds.
+Crisis Gertie says: There are a lot of disasters going on in the world right now.
+Sometimes we see and hear too much about it and we worry.
+We may feel all kinds of strange emotions and experience nightmares and even maybe wet the bed.

-Remember that what grown-ups call "stress" is always there but when our icky feelings don't go away and we feel scared then we need to talk.
+Remember that what grown-ups call "stress" is always there but when our icky feelings don't go away and we feel scared then we need to talk and take action.

 If you have been in a car accident, a hurricane or other bad weather, had a family member die or worried about terrorist, you may need some extra help.